 About Audrey

-Audrey Q. Snyder is a cellist in Chicago, Illinois.
-She is an advocate of contemporary instrumental music, and has collaborated with members of Ensemble Signal, Ensemble Dal Niente, and others.
-Snyder is a core member of the Chicago-based Zafa Collective, a new music group founded with the idea of inclusivity (both in programming and performance) at its core; with the collective she has performed at Constellation, Poetry Foundation, Center on Halsted, Fulton Street Collective, and others.
+She is an advocate of contemporary instrumental music.
+As a former core member of the Chicago-based Zafa Collective⏤ a new music group founded with the idea of inclusivity (both in programming and performance) at its core⏤ she performed at Constellation, Poetry Foundation, Fulton Street Collective, and others.
 In December 2019, Snyder produced, performed in and coordinated the live performance of New Music//New Film Collaborative, a year-long project that facilitated the creation of 5 new pieces with corresponding video art; all audio with video was released in 2020.

 Audrey holds a B.M. and M.M. from the Eastman School of Music, where she studied with Alan Harris.